Lecturer on Education

 Degree: Ph.D., George Mason University, (2001)

-Rhonda is an adjunct lecturer on education for the Harvard Teacher Fellows (HTF) Program.
+Rhonda Bondie is lecturer on education in several programs including the Harvard Teacher Fellows (HTF) program.
 Throughout her career, she has focused on ensuring all learners are valued, engaged, and stretched in inclusive classrooms.
 Rhonda began teaching as an artist-in-residence and then spent over 20 years in urban public schools as both a special and general educator.
-Rhonda has been a faculty member of Harvard Graduate School of Education's Project Zero Classroom since 2006 and the Future of Learning Institute since its inception.
+Bondie is the faculty chair for Programs in Professional Education's online course Differentiated Instruction Made Practical.
+The course is based-on the teacher-decision making framework, All Learners Learning Every Day collaboratively developed with Akane Zusho.
+Bondie has been a faculty member of Harvard Graduate School of Education's Project Zero Classroom since 2006 and the Future of Learning Institute since its inception.
 She designed the online course, Differentiating Instruction for English Language Learners, for HGSE Programs in Professional Education WideWorld.
-Currently, Rhonda is an assistant professor of Special Education at Fordham University.
 She maintains her roots in the arts through chairing the working education board of the Brooklyn Academy of Music.
-Rhonda maintains these websites for teachers, all-ed.org and projectreachonline.org.
+Bondie maintains these websites for teachers, all-ed.org and projectreachonline.org.

 Click here to see a full list of Rhonda Bondie's courses.